emmett-framework/emmett/docs/tutorial.md

         abort(404)
     # get comments
     comments = post.comments(orderby=~Comment.date)
-    # and create a form for commenting is the user is logged in
+    # and create a form for commenting if the user is logged in
     if session.auth:
         form = await Comment.form(onvalidation=_validate_comment)
         if form.accepted: